Tobias Brinkmann

 Biography:

-Recently, I completed the history of Chicago Sinai Congregation, Sundays at Sinai, a prominent American Jewish Reform temple that was established in 1861 by German-speaking Jewish immigrants.
-One of its signature reforms was the introduction of Sunday services, which have been celebrated since 1874.
-The drive towards religious Reform went hand in hand with a remarkable degree of civic engagement in Chicago and beyond.
+My book, Sundays at Sinai: A Jewish Congregation in Chicago, looks at a prominent American Jewish Reform temple that was established in 1861 by German-speaking Jewish immigrants.
+One of its signature reforms was the introduction of Sunday services.
+The drive towards religious Reform went hand in hand with a remarkable degree of civic engagement in and beyond Chicago.

 Recent Publications: